desifisker/virtual_teach_vtr_wrapper/README.md

 Reference: https://github.com/utiasASRL/vtr3/wiki/EXPERIMENTAL-Running-VTR3-from-a-Docker-Container

 ## Start the VTR3 Docker container
-Install nvidia docker runtime first (https://nvidia.github.io/nvidia-container-runtime/), then run the docker container for VTR.
+Install nvidia docker runtime first (https://nvidia.github.io/nvidia-container-runtime/), then run the docker container for VTR3.
 (If you already have VTR3 installed and running on your machine skip this step - just open a new terminal in the container.)

 ```Bash
 docker run -dit --rm --name vtr3 \